jdittrich/userNeedResearchBook/text/allURBook.md

 you can talk about past events as well as future plans.

 But because of this it can happen that you hardly focus on actual occurrences and experiences.
-Observations are thus a good supplement to asking questions and listening, since observations are naturally concern actual actions you can see unfolding live.
+Observations are thus a good supplement to asking questions and listening, since observations are naturally concern actual actions you can see happening at the very moment.

 ### Observation

 What Participants describe is not always the ideal way to convey the information.
-Just like a picture can be worth a thousand words, it makes often sense to just ask them to show what they mean and to demonstrate how they work.
+Just like a picture can be worth a thousand words, it makes often sense to just ask participants to show what they mean and to demonstrate how they work.

-Often it is easier for a research participant to just do what they do anyway instead of verbalize.
+Often it is easier for a research participant to just do what they do anyway instead of verbalizing it.
 It generates more information for you as well.
-It is more vivid, and potentially distorting step of translating a process into a description of it is not present.
-When you observe, you will even notice things your participants would never would consider
+It is more vivid, and the potentially distorting step of translating a process into a description is no longer required.
+When you observe, you will even notice things your participants would never consider
-mentioning: Which tools they use, how they apply them to their work and which problems they meet may have become so usual that it seems not worth mentioning.
-As well, you may notice interesting properties of the context like means of communicating with co-workers or cues in the environment that point out problems of using tools.
+mentioning: It may have become second nature for them which tools they use, how they apply these tools to their work and which problems they meet.
+As well, you may notice interesting properties of the context like means of communicating with co-workers or cues in the environment that point out problems – for example quick fixes with tape, or added instructions on devices and machines.

-Observation is not a different step in the research process.
-It can be interwoven with asking questions and listening to the user.
-But instead asking for descriptions of processes or tool, you ask for a demonstration.
+It is not needed to have observation as a seperate step in the reserach process.
+It makes great sense to interveave it with asking questions and listening to the user.
+Instead asking for descriptions of processes or tool, you can ask for a demonstration.

  <div class="example">

 Participant: »So I got this image and now I would try to get a suitable crop for that flyer«

 Researcher: »Can you show me how you do it?«

 </div>

-Think of yourself like an apprentice of the participant.
+Think of yourself as an apprentice of the participant.
 The participant is the master or expert who can teach you some of his/her skills.
 This means that understanding the user by observing is not a passive process.
 Like an apprentice you can and should ask questions.